EQMG/Acid/README.md

 ## Plans
  * Finish the core engine by the end of 2018 Q2
+ * Allow C# games to be created with Flounder
  * A simple visual editor in the far future

 ## Developer Setup